-US stocks move higher on trade optimism
+US stocks trade mixed on healthcare losses

 CLICK HERE TO GET THE FOX BUSINESS APP

-In Europe, London's FTSE added 0.2 percent, Germany's DAX fell 0.5 percent and France's CAC was down 0.1 percent.
+Markets in Europe finished the day mixed.
+London's FTSE closed up 0.1, Germany's DAX fell 0.5 percent and France's CAC was off 0.1 percent.